07 JAN 2017 Article in Dutch newspaper De Volkskrant

 After I moved to the UK, I therefore asked my friend Somali-Italian author Shirin Ramzanali Fazel if she could introduce me to people from the neighborhood of Small Heath, Birmingham.
 Together with the city of Leicester, Birmingham has the largest Somali community in the UK.
 She brought me in contact with Abdinasir Ahmed and his organization.
 Through him, we met many other people in the neighborhood of Small Heath.

 Even though only three Dutch-Somali people had been able to publish their stories in Dutch, the people I met in the Netherlands and in Birmingham had a lot of stories to tell about their experiences in Somalia, the Netherlands, England, many of them having travelled through other (mostly European and African) countries as well, such as Kenya, Denmark, and Sweden.
-I hoped to have a conversation with them, closer to their strongly developed oral culture, which eventually led to a documentary project.
+My aspiration was to have a conversation with them, closer to their strongly developed oral culture, which eventually led to a documentary project.
 I contacted Dennis Mulder and Anna van Winden as we had had a positive collaborative experience in making a short documentary after a documentary course at the Univerity of Amsterdam.

 Artist and poet Ahmed Magare and I met each other at the writer’s workshop Writing Across Languages, which ultimately led to the project of Familiar Strangers.
 He decided to join the documentary project by introducing and concluding the documentary with his poem My Sleeping Queen.